Rurik: Alternative theories

 The name Rurik is a form of the Old Norse name Hrœrekr.
-Rorik of Dorestad was a member of one of two competing families reported by the Frankish chroniclers as having ruled the nascent Danish kingdom at Hedeby.
-He may have been a nephew of king Harald Klak.
-He is mentioned as receiving lands in Friesland from Emperor Louis I. He plundered neighbouring lands: he took Dorestad in 850, attacked Hedeby in 857, and looted Bremen in 859, while his own lands were ravaged in his absence.
-The Emperor was enraged and stripped him of all his possessions in 860.
-After that, Rorik disappears from western sources for a considerable period of time.
-In 862, according to Russian sources, Rurik arrived in the eastern Baltic and built the fortress of Ladoga.
-Later he moved to Novgorod.

-Rorik of Dorestad reappeared in Frankish chronicles in 870, when his Friesland demesne was returned to him by Charles the Bald.
+Rurik has by some been identified with Rorik of Dorestad, who was a member of one of two competing families reported by the Frankish chroniclers as having ruled the nascent Danish kingdom at Hedeby.
+After 860, Rorik of Dorestad disappears from western sources for a considerable period of time.
+In 862, according to Russian sources, Rurik arrived in the eastern Baltic.
+Rorik of Dorestad reappeared in Frankish chronicles in 870.
 In 882, Rorik is mentioned as dead (without a specific date of death).
-The Primary Chronicle places the death of Rurik of Novgorod in 879, three years earlier than the Frankish chronicles.
-According to western sources, the ruler of Friesland was converted to Christianity by the Franks.
+The Primary Chronicle places the death of Rurik of Novgorod in 879.

 The idea of identifying Rurik of Rus' with Rorik of Dorestad was revived by the anti-Normanists Boris Rybakov and Anatoly H. Kirpichnikov in the mid-20th century, but Alexander Nazarenko and other scholars have objected to it.